Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 The Reconnect Exchange is performed if both the peer and the server are in the registered state.

-For a reconnect without new exchanging of ECDHE keys, the client will answer to the Server Greeting with a Client Completion Request, including the PeerId and a nonce.
+For a reconnect without new exchanging of ECDHE keys, the peer will answer to the Server Greeting with a Client Completion Request, including the PeerId and a nonce.

 To distinguish a Reconnect Exchange from a Waiting/Completion Exchange, the server will look up the saved states for the transmitted PeerId.
 If the server has a persistent state saved, it will choose the Reconnect Exchange, otherwise it will choose the Waiting Exchange.